Team: 3 UX / UI Designers

 Now, with a wealth of data points, we knew we needed to improve the information architecture to allow users like Steve to find articles and updates on priorities and discover content with greater ease.
 While the site itself didn’t lend itself to trip-planning, the National Parks website did, so we realized we had to create clearer direction to this website link.
 For improving the website itself, we had to narrow our focus on helping Steve find news and tips.
 My partner and I iterated separately on new sitemap ideas based on card sorting feedback and combined our ideas into one.

 I then worked with my partner on a mood board to get ideas for the site's feel and visual layout for the navigation and important information.
-We were inspired by beautiful photos of nature and people in nature.
+We were inspired by beautiful photos of nature, as well as photos of people experiencing nature.
 I was particularly inspired by photos of bison - the image of a bison on the plains is distinctly American and the DOI had even chosen them for their insignia.
 For laying out information, I felt it was particularly important to simplify the navigation and footer to let the page content shine and utilize multiple cards to lay out information.

 We each prototyped on our own and came together to share our results.
 Our first focus was on ensuring the navigation was simplified, in both the primary navigation and the footer.
 I focused on certain sections of the primary nav and the footer and my partner took the rest of the primary navigation for desktop.
 I also worked on the mobile navigation.